Austria’s Mayer wins Olympic super-G, breaks Norway’s streak

-JEONGSEON, South Korea (AP) Matthias Mayer of Austria won the Olympic men’s super-G on Friday, breaking Norway’s 16-year grip on the title.
+JEONGSEON, South Korea (AP) Matthias Mayer has broken Norway’s 16-year grip on the Olympic men’s super-G title with his victory Friday at the Pyeongchang Games.

-Mayer won the speed race by 0.13 seconds ahead of Beat Feuz of Switzerland, who added the silver medal to his bronze from downhill on Thursday.
+The Austrian skier won the speed race by 0.13 seconds from Beat Feuz of Switzerland, who added the silver medal to his bronze from downhill a day earlier.

-Defending champion Kjetil Jansrud of Norway was third, 0.18 seconds behind Mayer.
-It’s Jansrud’s fifth career Olympic medal after getting downhill silver.
+Defending champion Kjetil Jansrud of Norway was third, 0.18 seconds behind Mayer, on another near-perfect clear and cold day for Alpine racing.
+It is Jansrud’s fifth career Olympic medal after getting downhill silver.

 Norway had won the past four Olympic men’s super-G races – a streak begun at the 2002 Salt Lake City Olympics.